unicodeveloper/laravel-sparkle/readme.md

 ```
 	php artisan vendor:publish --tag=spark-basics
 ```
+This will copy the basic view files.
-The published views will be placed in `resources/views/vendor/spark`.
+All published views will be placed in `resources/views/vendor/spark`.
+You have also the option `--tag=spark-full` to copy all view files.

 <a name="customizing-spark-javascript"></a>
 ## Customizing Spark JavaScript